KeflerExe/Symbols-Alphabets-and-Strings/README.md

 aloh

-**Prefixes**: write to the output file the set of strings that are prefixes of the corresponding input string.
+**3. Prefixes**: write to the output file the set of strings that are prefixes of the corresponding input string.
 For the example input, the output would look like this:

 & a ab abb abba abba abbab